Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Threshold Spin Dependence in Heavy-Quark Symmetry

 \subsection{The Diabatic Potential Matrix}

-The final major step in the derivation of the diabatic potential matrices $\text{V}(r)$ [Eq.~(\ref{eq:FullV})] is the recognition that the matrices $\bm{G}^{\eta, \lambda}$ are not, in general, the true diabatic potential matrices up through $O(1/m_Q)$.
+The final major step in the derivation of the diabatic potential matrices ${\bm V(r)}$ [Eq.~(\ref{eq:FullV})] is the recognition that the matrices $\bm{G}^{\eta, \lambda}$ are not, in general, the true diabatic potential matrices up through $O(1/m_Q)$.
 Since we have explicitly included $O(1/m_Q)$ corrections through the mass splitting $\Delta$ [Eq.~(\ref{eq:MassSplit})], consistency requires that all other $O(1/m_Q)$ corrections must be included.
-Spin-dependent corrections to $V_{\de\bde}(r)$ first appear at $O(1/m_Q^2)$, and isospin-breaking corrections are numerically small (and are ignored in this work), leaving the heavy-source kinetic-energy operators as the only other $O(1/m_Q)$ corrections that must be included.\footnote{If both light ($u,d$) and $s$ quarks are included in the same formalism, then $O(m_Q^0)$ SU(3)$_{\rm flavor}$-breaking effects also appear.}
+Since the model assumes that $\de, \bde$ behave as fundamental quasiparticles, spin-dependent corrections to $V_{\de\bde}(r)$ first appear at $O(1/m_Q^2)$, and isospin-breaking corrections are numerically small (and are ignored in this work), leaving the heavy-source kinetic-energy operators as the only other $O(1/m_Q)$ corrections that must be included.\footnote{If both light ($u,d$) and $s$ quarks are included in the same formalism, then $O(m_Q^0)$ SU(3)$_{\rm flavor}$-breaking effects also appear.}

 But if the heavy quarks are no longer treated as static, then the strict BO approximation no longer holds.
 The $\de\bde$ axis $\hat{\bm{r}}$ can no longer be chosen as a single fixed coordinate direction (say, $\hat{\bm{z}}$), and since the angular-momentum projection $\lambda$ is defined in terms of $\hat{\bm{r}}$ [Eq.~(\ref{eq:lambdadef})], then the individual interaction matrices $\bm{G}^{\eta, \lambda} (r)$ no longer provide a full accounting of the interaction potential for the system.
 To incorporate such effects, Ref.~\cite{Bruschini:2023zkb} derives in detail precisely how the diabatic approximation produces the full physical interaction potential $V^{\eta, J}_{i, i^\prime, \ell, \ell^\prime}(r)$ in terms of linear combinations (determined entirely by symmetry) of elements $G^{\eta , \lambda}_{i, i^\prime}(r)$ of $\bm{G}^{\eta, \lambda} (r)$.
-In terms of the coupled \schro equations written in terms of the radial wave functions $u(r)$,
+With reference to the coupled \schro equations written in terms of the radial wave functions $u(r)$,

 where $i,i^\prime$ signify specific channels that become coupled to produce the physical state (the fundamental $\de\bde$ states and the di-meson states, in all allowed partial waves labeled by orbital angular momentum $\ell, \ell^\prime$), the explicit relation is: